 3 Main Diagramming Techniques for Projects

-When it comes to analysing project risks, there are some diagramming techniques that can assist the project manager in analysing project risks.
-This will allow the project manager to analyse the probability and impact of risks and make appropriate recommendations.
+When it comes to analyzing project risks, there are some diagramming techniques that can assist the project manager in analyzing project risks.
+This will allow the project manager to analyze the probability and impact of risks and make appropriate recommendations.

-In this article, I want to look at three diagramming techniques that can be used to analyse project risks in any organisations.
+In this article, I want to look at three diagramming techniques that can be used to analyze project risks in any organization.
 Here are some of those methods:

 #1 CAUSE AND EFFECT DIAGRAM

-This is one of the main tools that can be used to analyse risks and make appropriate recommendations.
-Cause and effect diagram can assist the Project manager in identifying the cause of the project risks.
+This is one of the main tools that can be used to analyze risks and make appropriate recommendations.
+The cause and effect diagram can assist the Project manager in identifying the cause of the project risks.
 This ensures that the Project Manager is really addressing the main problem.